brejdol/networkundertaker/_posts/2022-10-13-War-Stories-1.md

 **Let's rock!**

 ![flight](/flight.jpg)

-We arrived to the site in good time on monday morning, after spending most of the the sunday night in the air.
+We arrived to the site in good time on monday morning, after spending most of the night in the air.
 It turned out no one had a clue who we were, who ordered us there, or what work we were supposed to do, but that didn't matter, because we weren't allowed to enter the site without passing the security and compliance test anyway.
 We were lucky though, we were told a security training class was being held at 09:00 in the central office a few blocks away.
 Perfect!
 Well, perfect might not be the right word.
 The educator couldn't really speak english.
 At all.
 And the training class was supposed to be in english for obvious reasons.
 We were 15 or so in the class, and and several continents was represented: Australia, USA, India, Spain etc. People from all over the world.
 Regardless of the incomprehensable english spoken, we did understand from the slides shown that we had to wear a hard-hat at all times.
 And a reflective vest.
 And protective footwear.
 Same slides over and over, depicting men in hard-hats.
 With reflective vests.
 And protective footwear.
 That went on until lunch.

 After lunch, we started off with some repetition.
 In case we had forgotten about the importance of hard-hats, reflective vests, and protective footwear.
 The educator then moved on into chapter two: The things that can happen if you DON'T wear a hard-hat, a reflective vest, and protective footwear at all times...
 Dear lord.
 You might fall and hurt yourself!
 Anyway, it seemed they had implemented this three strike system when breaking the rules on site.
 After the first strike, they would call your manager.
 After the second, they would call your boss.
 After the third strike, you would be escorted off the premise, and never be working there again.
 Since we run our company together, we'd figured out quickly that we would be fine as long as we didn't get three strikes...
 We agreed on calling up eachother if we had to, and to yell insults loudly if needed for the audience.